 Many people seem to think they need to feel bad in order to write something that’s good.
-Instead, I think you need to know how to overcome writing negativity in all its manifestations.
+Instead, I suggest evaluating the types of negative thinking that are holding you back….

 Do you find writing interesting and pleasant — a time filled with self-discovery?
 Or is it stressful and unpleasant — sort of like a root canal crossed with doing your income taxes?

 I work with many people who associate writing with types of negative thinking.
 The act of writing makes them feel anxious or frustrated, confused or filled with fear.